learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

     2.0728619246505193

-So just looking at input and output, we begin by setting $b$ and $m$ to 0 amnd 0.
+So just looking at input and output, we begin by setting $b$ and $m$ to 0 and 0.
 Then from our step_gradient function, we receive new values of $b$ and $m$ of 3.02503 and 2.0728.
 Now what we need to do, is take another step in the correct direction by calling our step gradient function with our updated values of $b$ and $m$.

 ```python